African dance: Characteristics

 Musical accompaniment for African dances is highly varied.
 Most dances make use of the human voice in the form of singing, shouting, recitations, grunts, whispering, and other vocalizations.
 Many groups use drums.
 In an African community, coming together in response to the beating of the drum is an opportunity to give one another a sense of belonging and of solidarity, a time to connect with each other and be part of a collective rhythm of the life in which young and old, rich and poor, men and women are all invited to contribute to the society.
 On the other hand, nomadic groups such as the Maasai do not traditionally use drums.

-Many African dances are polyrhythmic, that is, they utilize two or more conflicting rhythms simultaneously.
+Many African dances are polyrhythmic, that is, they use two or more conflicting rhythms simultaneously.
 Dancers may synchronize the movements of different body parts to different rhythms, or alternate fluidly between rhythms.
 Dancers in Nigeria, for example, commonly combine at least two rhythms in their movement, or three if they are particularly talented.
 Any more than that is a rare feat.
 They may also add rhythmic components independent of those in the music.
 Very complex movements are possible even though the body does not move through space.

 Dance historian Jacqui Malone describes how different groups use body parts in distinct ways: "The Anlo-Ewe and Lobi of Ghana emphasize the upper body, while the Kalabari of Nigeria give a subtle accent to the hips.
 The Akan of Ghana use the feet and hands in specific ways.
 Strong contraction-release movements of the pelvis and upper torso characterize both male and female dancing in Agbor."